 I want to remember that I have everything I need inside me, now and always – not in a ‘my’ and ‘mine’ kind of way, but in the sense that we are universes.
 In the sense that looking in is already also looking out, if we let it be that way.
 In the sense that my inside is not separate from the world.
 And the world as I have known and lived it is breaking open.

 Many years ago my friend Mark Trezona gave me a pack of cards he had made.
-They were designed to help with running an Action Learning Set, so each had an open question that would help someone think through a problem they were confronting in their lives.
-I still use this pack often, and treasure it.
+They were designed to help with running an Action Learning Set.
+Each had an open question that would help someone think through a problem they were confronting in their lives.
+I still use this pack, and treasure it.
 But there are two questions from the pack that I carry inside me:

-What is the most radical thing you could do?and
+What is the most radical thing you could do?

 What is the simplest thing you could do?*